Skip to main content

 Finland, Sweden, Denmark and Norway are all among the global leaders in the UN’s Sustainable Development Report.
 The report measures countries’ progress towards achieving the Sustainable Development Goals.

-Stability and cooperation at scale
+Stability and cooperation across the Nordic region

 The Nordic region operates as an integrated region where talent, capital and goods move efficiently across borders.
 Strong, well-established ties connect business, research, and innovation hubs across the Nordic countries, and strengthen the region’s overall resilience and competitiveness.